 In the project properties, you can set the target SSIS version that SSDT will use for this project.

-The default target version is SQL Server 2016.
+The default target version is SQL Server 2016 (in later versions of SSIS that will be the most recent version of SQL Server).
 SQL Server 2014 and SQL Server 2012 are supported as well, while older versions (2005 and 2008) are not.
 If you have older projects than SQL Server 2012, you will need to upgrade them first before you can use the latest SSDT version.

 Once the target version is set, the SSIS toolbox will adapt accordingly.
 For example, in SQL Server 2016 there are new Hadoop tasks available and you can download Azure tasks from the Azure feature pack.